VSS Unity VF-01

 VF-01 was a sub-orbital spaceflight of the SpaceShipTwo-class VSS Unity that took place on 22 February 2019, piloted by David Mackay and co-piloted by Mike Masucci.
 It was operated by Virgin Galactic, a private company led by Richard Branson that intends to conduct space tourism flights in the future.
 Following VSS Unity VP-03, VF-01 was a demonstration of the craft's ability to carry passengers.
 Virgin Galactic's chief astronaut trainer Beth Moses acted as a test passenger, evaluating the experience for potential customers.

 Reaching an apogee of 55.92 mi, the flight satisfied the United States definition of spaceflight (50 mi), but fell short of the Kármán line (100 km), the Fédération Aéronautique Internationale definition.
-It was the highest flight of Unity and the SpaceShipTwo ever.
+It was the highest flight of Unity and the SpaceShipTwo.